INDIANAPOLIS – For Colts' travel guru Jeff Brown, a normal road trip consists to about a manila folder of paperwork.

 It's a routine that is practiced by teams at least 10 different times each season.

-What is not routine for Brown lies ahead in Week Four of the 2016 season.
+What is not routine for Brown lies ahead this week.

 Five time zones away.